Visualizations

 max

-The max visualization finds the maximum value of the field inside the dataset and produces a timeseries chart.
+The max visualization finds the maximum value of the field inside the dataset and produces a time series chart.

 Arguments